Optimising workplace design for Work Rest & Play

 3D Visual for Assembly illustrating the philosophy of workspaces for Work Rest & Play

-Developing and practicing creativity
+Developing and practising creativity

 There are four stages of cognition involved in the creative process: preparation, incubation, insight and verification.
 Cycling among these stages forms a continuous feedback loop, generating novel ideas and evaluating those new ideas until out ideas are fully formed and vetted Without spending time in all these cognitive stages, creative ideas don’t happen